 At presentation it was uncomplicated, with fever and vomiting.
 However, within hours she was confused and could not stand.
 This indicates severe, probably cerebral malaria.
 Malaria can progress from uncomplicated to severe within hours if not treated.

 By examining a blood smear or performing a malaria rapid antigen test.

 4. What is the correct treatment?

 She must be admitted to hospital urgently as cerebral malaria can be fatal.
-She needs to be treated with intravenous quinine plus either doxycycline or clindamycin.
+She needs to be treated immediately with intravenous artesunate.
 Uncomplicated malaria can be adequately treated with oral Coartem provided the clinical diagnosis has been confirmed.

 5. How can malaria be prevented while on holiday?

 The only way to confidently avoid malaria is not to enter a malaria area.
 However, malaria can usually be avoided by making efforts not to be bitten by mosquitoes and by taking malaria prophylaxis.
 Insecticide impregnated bed nets are very effective.
 Also keeping indoors after sunset with mosquito screens on the door and windows.
 Wear long trousers and sleeves, and shoes and socks if going out in the evening or early morning, when mosquitoes are most active.

 6. What malaria prophylaxis should be taken?